polypoly/Cas9/README.md

 Mac OS X El Capitan

 ## Trick:
 This one-file shiny app is easier to run.
-You do not need to set directory and can just run.
+You do not need to set directory and can just run the code directly.
 However, it seems that you can only adjust the browser setting using a two-file style shiny app.
-Once you run any two-file shiny app, you can see a green arrow.
+Once you run any two-file style shiny app, you can see a drop down manual next to a green arrow.
+Select "Run External".
 ![alt text](http://shiny.rstudio.com/tutorial/lesson1/images/launch-options.png "Logo Title Text 1")

 Have fun!